salanisor/role_sample_with_collections/README.md

 #### Role creation.

-* Step 1) On a system with Internet access run the following to create the project directory with most necessary files.
+* Step 1) On a system with Internet access run the following to create the project directory with the necessary files.

       ansible-galaxy init role_cisco_nxos

-* Step 2) cd into the role directory and add the following text into the `ansible.cfg` file.
-This will allow you run the ansible-galaxy command to appropriately install the Cisco's NXOS collection.
+* Step 2) cd into the role directory and add the following text into the `ansible.cfg` file that you need to also create.
+This will allow you run the `ansible-galaxy` command to appropriately install the Cisco's NXOS collection into your project directory.

       [defaults]
       # Installs collections into [collections]/ansible_collections/namespace/collection_name